Prof. Dr. Lieven Annemans

 - A real-life example in breast cancer that not only illustrates the complexity, but also the necessity for companies to do this seriously

-MODULE 5 - Health economic evaluations and clinical trials
+MODULE 5 – Health Economic Evaluations and Clinical Trials (~1 h)

 - The tremendous value of health economic insights to pharma/medtech products throughout their entire lifecycle, from early product development onwards